Project 2: FTP Client

 The grading in this project will be broken down as follows:

 You will receive full credit if (1) your code compiles, runs, and produces the expected output, (2) you have not used any illegal libraries, and (3) your

-README,md is clear and your source code is readable and well-documented.
+README,md is clear, your source code is readable, well-documented and robustly implemented, and your submission does not contain any prohibited files, e.g., binaries or object files.
 All student code will be scanned by plagiarism detection software to ensure that students are not copying code from the Internet or each other.

 To test your 3700ftp client, we will ask it to perform a number of tasks on the command line, including uploading and downloading files, creating and deleting directories, and deleting files.
 In other words, we will exercise its expected functionality.
 If your client does not obey the command line specification then we will not be able to exercise its functionality, and you will lose points.
 Similarly, points will be lost for each expected feature that is not implemented correctly.